The 2023 Jeep Wrangler Has 1 Expensive Drawback

 Why is the 2023 Jeep Wrangler priced above MSRP?

 The 2023 Jeep Wrangler is too popular to slow down.
 Even as prices reached peak highs, demand for this durable off-road SUV hasn’t slowed down.
 Jeep Wrangler production is still trying to catch up.
+It beats the pants off the Ford Bronco in terms of sales.

 However, the Wrangler ranks as the top non-luxury SUV with the highest markup.
 But as supply chain shortages ease and production increases, we could see prices start to fall.